max-heller/mdbook-pandoc/README.md

 ## Getting Started

+Instruct `mdbook` to use `mdbook-pandoc` by updating your `book.toml` file.
-The following example demonstrates configuring `mdbook-pandoc` to generate a PDF version of a book with LaTeX (which must be [installed](https://www.latex-project.org/get)).
+The following example configures `mdbook-pandoc` to generate a PDF version of the book with LaTeX (which must be [installed](https://www.latex-project.org/get)).
 To generate other output formats, see [Configuration](#configuration).

 ```diff